Every time I lose a dog, they take a piece of my heart with

 and pain should keep me from my sleep,

-do what must be done,
+then you must do what must be done,

 for this last battle can't be won.